chaoss/community/governance/procedure-for-making-a-code-of-conduct-report.md

 The email **<chaoss-conduct@googlegroups.com>** reaches all and only the CHAOSS Code of Conduct committee members:

+- Josh Berkus
+- Anita Ihuman
+- Laura Langdon
+- Rowland Mosbergen
 - Maryblessing Okolie
-- Kevin Lumbard
-- Anita Ihuman

 ### How to Make a Report at a CHAOSS Event
 At each CHAOSS event, you can make a report by: